Projects

 Approach

 Based on currently known insights, an outline of the impact of climate on the hospitality domain is made.
 The KNMI Climate Scenarios, desk research and knowledge files will be used for this phase.
 In this first phase, we translate the existing KNMI scenarios into three ‘snapshots’ of what tourism in the Netherlands will look like in 2030/2050.
 These snapshots will form the basis for discussions with entrepreneurs and governments regarding their role in adapting to the new situation: both probability- and risk-oriented.
 Together, these insights form the basis for the initial exploration.
-Whereas phase 1 focuses on providing insight into what is currently there, with the aim of identifying the urgency, phase 2 focuses on gathering knowledge and insights from stakeholders in order to actually be able to take the next step and provide support (phase 3).
-In the third phase, each sector/region combination will further elaborate on what a future-oriented approach might be.
+Whereas phase 1 focuses on providing insight into what is currently there, with the aim of identifying the urgency, phase 2 focuses on gathering knowledge and insights from stakeholders in order to actually be able to take the next step and provide support.

 Partners